Building a reputation takes time and effort.

 - New regulations that you failed to comply with in a timely manner

-- Former employees that tell their side of a story
+- Former employees who tell their side of a story

 - New social rules your representatives didn’t know about (and consequent politically incorrect statements your brand didn’t necessarily endorse)

-Accepting the risk of a reputation management crisis is the only way to create processes and procedures of promptly dealing with one.
+Accepting the risk of a reputation management crisis is the only way to create processes and procedures for promptly dealing with one.

 Here’s a detailed guide on how to measure and mitigate a reputation risk.

-If companies continue to think of reputation management as its own separate entity, there will be constant silos between marketing teams, dev teams, sales teams, etc.
+If companies continue to think of reputation management as their own separate entity, there will be constant silos between marketing teams, dev teams, sales teams, etc.

 Silos create confusion, delays, and make it harder to ensure everyone is on the same page.